 Any person may apply to use archival records in the Archives.
-The applicant is not obliged to state reasons for the application in order to have access to records.
 If the application submitted by the person is not sufficiently precise to permit identification of the records sought, the Archives shall ask the applicant to clarify the application and shall assist the applicant in doing so, for example, by providing finding aids to the archives.

 Use of Materials

 Materials are for research purposes only.
 If you intend to use the material in a publication, either in print or online, contact the Archives for permission and credit the “Archives of the American College of Surgeons.”
 When citing materials, please include enough detail to make it possible to find the original source document in the Archives.
 Please note that while the materials are the physical property of the Archives, intellectual property rights, including copyright, belong to the creators or their legal heirs and assignees.
 Copyright restrictions may apply and copyright research is the responsibility of the requestor.

 Unless the request is brief and can be answered quickly, fees for staff time and duplication costs may apply.
 Priority of access to the Archives collections is a member benefit.
 All fees are waived for members of the College.